 You may well have heard of the term a figure of speech but what exactly does this refer to?
-We are going to look into what a figure of speech is and how they can be used.
+We are going to look into what a figure of speech is and how it can be used.
 We will also look in-depth at some examples of figures of speech and explain what they mean.

 Figure of Speech Definition

 A figure of speech is something that is used to convey a more deep or intense meaning.
 It is a phrase made up of two or more words that can add effect to the meaning of something and is used in a non-literal sense.
 When using literal speech, the words and sentences explain what is happening literally, or in other words, what is happening in reality.
 When we use a figure of speech to explain a situation, the words and sentences become nonliteral and do not convey what is actually happening but rather give a feeling as to what is happening.

 An example to show the comparison between literal speech and a figure of speech would be: